 Let’s face it, tax time is never easy and many of you will be feeling the brunt of this busy and often stressful time.
-The added complexity of government wage subsidies and changing legislation to accommodate for the pandemic in 2020 / 2021, may even have caused a few more headaches than usual.
+The added complexity of government support and stimulus packages and changing legislation to accommodate for the pandemic in 2021 / 2022, may even have caused a few more headaches than usual.

 Financial Habit #1: Make regular time for record-keeping

 It’s all about discipline when it comes to keeping on top of the books.
 If you are someone who is constantly putting your record-keeping on the back burner, you’ll know how painful it is to sit down and have to tackle days, weeks or even months of invoicing and receipts.
 If you don’t have the right processes in place, this is also where mistakes get made.

 Take a different approach to bookkeeping and make it less onerous by setting aside a small amount of time every day (or at least every other day).
 If you can’t do it, seriously consider hiring or outsourcing it to someone who can.

 Financial Habit #2: Understand how your business is performing